opentecr/opentecr/roadmap.md

 # Roadmap

-openTECR (Open database on Thermodynamics of Enzyme-Catalyzed Reactions) is a database and a community.

-We aim to create a reliable, free, machine-actionable data collection of apparent equilibrium constants of enzyme-catalyzed reactions, with a clear change process to integrate new data and correct errors.
+Our aim is to create a reliable, free, machine-actionable data collection of apparent equilibrium constants of enzyme-catalyzed reactions, with a clear change process to integrate new data and correct errors.

-This database is expected to serve computational and experimental scientists in the fields of metabolic engineering, genome-scale metabolic modelling, biocatalysis and related fields by providing curated information.
-It will probably be used by eQuilibrator and COBRA as the shared data basis for their individual calculations.

-Our community organizes openly using a Google Groups (https://groups.google.com/g/opentecr).

 This document collects on-going work, ideas for future work, and invites for contributions.
-Please shoot an email to opentecr@googlegroups.com to get in touch!
+Any feedback?
+Send an email or open an Issue!

 Do you want to contribute?
-We do not have a central place to collect concrete contribution opportunities (yet).
-So please get in touch via opentecr@googlegroups.com or opentecr-community-facilitation@robert-giessmann.de !
+We are happy to get in touch via opentecr@googlegroups.com!

 # Table of Content